-Apparently, our trip to Vinales was a rather lucky one because this time our taxi was a run-down Lada Niva.
+Apparently, our trip to Viñales was a rather lucky one (went there by bus!) because when heading from Viñales to our next stop, Playa Giron (Vamos a la playa, oh oh oh oh), our taxi was once again a run-down Lada Niva.
 Oh, and to top it off, three of us were crammed in the back seat.
-Even though at first, Bojan and I were alone in the cab and I conveniently sat behind the driver’s seat, somehow, Murphey’s law got to me and I managed to get rammed into the middle of the bench at the back with no seatbelt what so ever.
-That wasn’t an obstacle for the driver and speedometer reached at least 100km/h on highway and adding the bumpy road, I’ve almost hit my head several times in the rooftop.
-And of course due to opened windows noise of wind and engine were deafening.
-Oh, what would life be without adventure! 😉 Somehow, we managed to survive our trip to the outskirts of Havana, where our fearless driver handed us over to one of his friends.
+Even though at first, Bojan and I were alone in the cab and I conveniently sat behind the driver’s seat, somehow, Murphey’s law got to me and I managed to get rammed into the middle of the bench at the back with no seatbelt whatsoever (er – not that they exist at all in old Lada Nivas).

-Even though we paid for a ‘taxi collectivo’ to take us all the way to our next destination, we had to finish the last stretch of the journey in an overhauled truck; a common sight found on Cuba.
+Even though we paid for a ‘taxi collectivo’ to take us all the way to our next destination, we had to finish the last stretch of the journey in an overhauled truck; a common sight found in Cuba.
 And again, we were crammed like sardines in a can.
-Our only accompaniment was the rusty old door, which functioned as a makeshift radio set – if you can call those sounds music – and there was plenty of fresh air. 😉 Bojan came down with a toothache – I wonder why…
+The rusty old doors, moving furiously due to the speed functioned as a makeshift radio set – if you can call those sounds music – and there was plenty of fresh air. 😉 Bojan came down with a toothache – I wonder why…

 For me, it seemed like a surrealistic scene, as children played and horses grazed the grass amidst the crumbling facades of the once lush and beautiful resort.
-Even though we saw some tour-busses arriving at the reception, there were very little tourists in sight, the bar was a desolate wasteland and the greenish water in the pool was a clear sign, that no one had gone into that puddle in a long time.
-They view would be nice, but sadly the hotel iss protected from the rambling waves by a high concrete wall, which completely veils the view.
-Yet, a single night still costs well over 100 euro, as does every other hotel on Cuba.
-It seems that someone had dreams of grandeur when they decided to build this resort, but something went slightly wrong along the way.
+Even though we saw some tour buses arriving at the reception, there were very few tourists in sight, the bar was a desolate wasteland and the greenish water in the pool was a clear sign, that no one had gone into that puddle in a long time.
+They view would be nice, but sadly the hotel is protected from the rambling waves by a high concrete wall, which completely veils the view.
+Oh, and bathrooms near the lobby were lacking doors.
+Peekaboo time?